mtourne/marseille_trees/README.md

 6. Run deepforest prediction
 `python deepforest_marseille/run_predictions_geotiff.py input_geotiff_raster.tif predictions.shp`

-(and see more in the jupyter notebook)
+> XXX at the moment the .py is broken but see `deepforest_marseille/explore predictions.ipynb` using jupyter notebook for working code.

 7. `predictions.shp` can be added back with `Layer > Add Layer > Add Vector Layer`